pokarparth/simpeg_gpu_solvers/README.md

 Pardiso outperforms alternatives here.
 While matrix-vector products are faster on GPUs, much of the slowdown for PyTorch can be attributed to extremely slow matrix factorization using GPUs.
 As such, PyTorch solver can be useful in cases where matrix **A** does not change and large vector _b_ (large number of sources).

 CuPy accounts for the slow matrix factorization on GPU by purportedly doing LU factorization on CPU using SciPy's LU routines and doing the matrix-vector products on GPUs.
 However, it was significantly slower in the tests.
-I attribute the slow performance of CuPy here to the fact that the CuPy solver operations are not yet implemented for sparse matrices and thus it factorizes a dense matrix while Pardiso and SimPEG solvers use sparse CSR matrices.
+I attribute the slow performance of CuPy here to the fact that the CuPy solver operations are not yet implemented for sparse matrices and thus it factorizes a dense matrix.
+OTOH, Pardiso and SimPEG solvers use sparse CSR matrices.

 ## TODO